nickrosh/Tech_Notes/Data Structures & Algorithms/Data Structures/Trees.md

 When we talk about trees, we are almost always talking about binary search trees, where every node can have one or two children.
 The left child value will be lower and the right child value will be higher.
 Insertion then just becomes continually comparing node values and traversing down until you find the right location.
 You will notice this is actually a tree representation of the [Binary Search](../Algorithms/Binary%20Search.md) algorithm.
 Both algorithms take $O(\log n)$ to search for a value.

+The fundamental definition of a binary search tree is that for every node, all nodes in its left subtree must be of lesser value, and all nodes in the right subtree must be of greater value.
+This is also how you can check to see if a tree is a proper binary search tree.

 ### Balanced Trees

 When a tree has an equal number of nodes on it's left and right subtrees, we call it balanced.
 When the tree is unbalanced, it actually impacts the time complexity performance of search and insertion functions.
 When a tree is balanced the time complexity to search/insert is **$O(log n)$** which comes from $O(H)$ where H is the height of the tree.
 When a tree is unbalanced, the worst case scenario is that you have to traverse every single node, so the complexity becomes $O(n)$.

 There are multiple methods to design trees that balance themselves when there is an imbalance.
-This includes **AVL Trees** and **Red-Black Trees**.
-Also, [B-Trees](../../Databases/Underlying%20DB%20Data%20Structures.md) are used as the underlying data structure of most databases.
+This includes **AVL Trees** and **Red-Black Trees**, the general idea is to "pivot" the tree to have a different root whenever one side becomes larger than the other.
+Also, self-balancing [B-Trees](../../Databases/Underlying%20DB%20Data%20Structures.md) are used as the underlying data structure of most relational databases.

 ### Tree Traversal